-The Ribble crossing and haul road site would be situated within a broad river valley notable for its broad panoramic views, big skies and dramatic distant backdrop provided by the Forest of Bowland AONB uplands such as Pendle Hill.
+The Braddup Compound site would be situated within a broad river valley notable for its broad panoramic views, big skies and dramatic distant backdrop provided by the Forest of Bowland AONB uplands such as Pendle Hill.
 Mature flood plain trees and copses help to frame views of these uplands and lend a maturity to the landscape.
 Collectively these features create a medium to large landscape scale.
-Within this scale context, and with the exception of the temporary road bridge over the River Ribble, the proposed Ribble crossing and haul road works would not be of such a size that they appeared as an overbearing discordant feature in the landscape that would be visible over a wide area.
-Most of the proposed works would involve construction of an essentially ground level feature - a temporary bitmac surfaced access road.
+Within this scale context, the proposed Bonstone Compound would not be of such a size (helped by much of the HARP works being undertaken underground) that it appeared as an overbearing discordant feature in the landscape visible over a wide area.
+Whilst there would be a tall vertical structure used during the construction works, its lattice type boom would provide a degree of visual transparency reducing its presence in the landscape.
+In addition, its height of around 45m is considerably less than that of other more permanent vertical structures in the AONB.